-A. The spiral shape of DNA is known as a .
+A. The spiral shape of DNA is known as a

-B. Each strand of DNA is made up of linked subunits called .
+B. Each strand of DNA is made up of linked subunits called

-C. A nucleotide is made up of three parts: a group, a five-carbon molecule, and a nitrogen-containing .
+C. A nucleotide is made up of three parts: a group, a fivecarbon molecule, and a nitrogen-containing

-D. The .

-D. The .

-D. The .

-groups and the sugar molecules of nucleotides link together to form a "backbone" for the DNA strand.
+D. The groups and the sugar molecules of nucleotides link together to form a "backbone" for the DNA strand.

-E. The five-carbon sugar in DNA is called .